Influence of the majority group on individual judgments in online spontaneous conversations: Introduction

 Despite the increasing availability of spontaneous conversations, a considerable portion of the literature in computational social science studied human judgments formation and expression focusing on three main approaches.
-The first consists on the use of evidence collected from lab experiments and surveys~\citep{das2014modeling, CINNIRELLA20072011, 10.3389/fpsyg.2020.02254, Shin17062025, KIM2019109}.
+The first consists of the use of evidence collected from lab experiments and surveys~\citep{das2014modeling, CINNIRELLA20072011, 10.3389/fpsyg.2020.02254, Shin17062025, KIM2019109}.
 The second approach grounds the analysis direct interaction between single individuals~\citep{eagly1993psychology, griffin2006first, sherif1961social, sherif1965attitude}.
-The third approach narrows experiments to limited subject areas, such as marketing and political debates (e.g., product recommendation, elections, propaganda speech, climate change;~\citep{novotnaIncivilityIntoleranceCOVID192023, 10.1145/3332168, messaoudi_opinion_2022, cortis_over_2021, Widmann_Simonsen_2025, Taylor27062024}).
-A missing aspect in the literature is the impact of an unidentified \textit{group} of users on individual judgments in \textit{online} \textit{spontaneous} discussions, a crucial social communication aspect to explain phenomena like collective actions~\citep{greve_2016}.
+The third approach narrows experiments to limited subject areas, such as marketing and political debates (e.g., product recommendation, elections, propaganda speech, climate change;~\citep{novotnaIncivilityIntoleranceCOVID192023, 10.1145/3332168, messaoudi_opinion_2022, cortis_over_2021, Widmann_Simonsen_2025, Taylor27062024}), overlooking more informal topics of discussion.
+A missing aspect in the literature is studying individual judgment expression in relation to an anonymous \textit{group} of users in \textit{spontaneous} discussions, a crucial social communication aspect to explain collective phenomena online~\citep{greve_2016}.

 In this work we measure whether and to what extent individuals align their judgments with the majority group in online spontaneous conversations.
 We contribute to the understanding of how the exposure to an hidden online group influences individuals' judgment formation (what they think) and expression (how they say it).